 Once that was all dry (which only took a couple minutes) we traced our acorns very darkly with brown crayon.
 We also drew a line for the top of the acorn and colored them in, making sure to leave a little bit uncolored to fill in with green paint.

-Last we got out the water colors and painted our acorns brown (Luke painted a couple red because it’s his favorite color) and the tops green.
+Last we got out the water colors and painted our acorns brown (my youngest painted a couple red because it’s his favorite color) and the tops green.
 I added some colors around the edge of my paper but the boys decided to paint over the tea background with fall colors.
 It was a little disheartening at first but as they got painting it looked so pretty so I really didn’t mind. 🙂 I thought it kind of looked like the acorns were laying in a pile of fall colored leaves.

 If you missed our Acorns Everywhere Craft you can read about it HERE.
 I have pictures in that post of the books we read to go along with our Acorn crafts but they were Acorns Everywhere by Kevin Sherry and Nuts to You by Lois Ehlert.